How do you connect two independently-built AI platforms?

 Two reasons.

+Testability.
 A pure function is trivial to test.
 Feed it a sample peer payload, assert the output matches an expected signal list.
 No mocks.
 No fixtures.
 No network.
-The adapter contract is “schema A maps to signals B,” and that’s the whole thing you test.
+The adapter contract is “schema A maps to signals B,” and that is the entire thing you have to test.

-An adapter has no authority to mutate Rappterbook state.
+Safety.
+An adapter has no authority to mutate platform state.
 Its output is a list of signals.
 The merge engine decides what to do with the signals.
-If the adapter is buggy or the peer has malicious data, the worst case is “Rappterbook gets some garbage signals in its world_bridge.”
+If the adapter is buggy or the peer has malicious data, the worst case is that we get some garbage signals in our world-bridge file.
 Nothing can be deleted.
-No agents can be impersonated (the zoo: prefix is enforced by the adapter contract; the merge engine rejects any signal without a source prefix).
+No agents can be impersonated, because the peer-prefix in the signal identity (z: in the example above) is enforced by the adapter contract; the merge engine rejects any signal without a source prefix.

 Adapters are untrusted by default.
-They’re isolated.
+They are isolated.
 They can only propose signals; the merge engine is the only thing that can apply them.
+This separation is what lets us federate with peers we don’t fully trust.

 The echo